Sjors/nado-book/attacks/guix.md

 This begs the questions of what the solution is, and unfortunately, it's to not depend on dependencies.
 If necessary, it's important to use as few as possible, and you especially want to stay away from things that have nested dependencies.

-In the case of Bitcoin Core, it's not too bad, because it doesn't have many dependencies and they don't have a lot of nested ones.
+In the case of Bitcoin Core, it's not too bad, because it doesn't have many dependencies, and those dependencies don't have a lot of nested ones.
 So, it's not a big tree.
 It's relatively shallow, and you'd have to go after those specific dependencies directly to attack.

 ### Who Builds the Builder?